sarah-e-henderson/sarah-e-henderson.github.io/_pages/presentations.md

   <div class="presentation-intro">
     <div class="intro-text">
       <p>
-        My scholarly work centers on Spanish as a heritage language, critical language awareness, and sociolinguistics.
-I am particularly interested in the intersection of language ideologies, identity, and pedagogy.
-Below is a curated list of my conference presentations, invited talks, and professional development engagements.
-The photo to the right is of colleagues and I from the Hispanic Linguistics Symposium (HLS), at Brigham Young University, 2023.
+      My research has been presented at multiple levels of scholarly engagement—from departmental colloquia and state conferences to national symposia and online international presentations.
+These talks reflect my diverse research interests, including Spanish heritage language pedagogy, critical language awareness, sociolinguistic variation, and media representations of Latinx communities.
+Below you'll find a curated list of my conference presentations, invited talks, and professional development engagements.
+The photo to the right shows colleagues and me at the Hispanic Linguistics Symposium (HLS), Brigham Young University, 2023.
       </p>
     </div>
     <div class="intro-image">